Dynamical Jahn-Teller effect in the first excited C$_{60}^-$: Jahn-Teller Effect

 \subsection{Adiabatic potential energy surface}

-The model Hamiltonians for the ground electronic configuration and the first excited configuration are the same.
-Therefore, many electronic properties of the ground and the first excited electronic configurations are common too.
+The model Hamiltonians, and hence the formulae, for the ground electronic configuration and the first excited configuration have the same structure.
 The depth of the adiabatic potential energy surface (APES) with respect to the reference structure is given by \cite{OBrien1969}

 with

 where $E_a$ and $E_\text{JT}$ are the first and the second terms in the last expression in Eq. (\ref{Eq:Umin}), respectively, and $\bm{q}_{h}$ is the list of $q_{h\gamma}$.
 The APES has two-dimensional continuous trough \cite{OBrien1969}, suggesting the presence of SO(3) symmetry \cite{OBrien1971, Pooler1980}.